 Keeping them confined will also allow you to monitor them to ensure they’re healthy and do not bring a contagious disease that can pass to your other cats.

 Though your barn cat may just be a means to an end, that doesn’t mean you have to treat them like they are disposable.
 Socialize with your new cats just as you would any other household pet.
 Talking to them during their settling-in period will help them learn your voice and understand that you don’t mean harm.
 If your barn cats aren’t afraid of you, they’ll be much less likely to want to run away.

 You can’t expect to keep barn cats around if you don’t give them what they need to thrive.
 There’s a misconception that a well-fed cat will be a poor hunter, but this is not true.
 Hunting is coded into a cat’s DNA, so barn cats with a full tummy will still do their job; they’ll just be able to do it better if they’ve been fed properly.

-A well-fed cat will be a much more efficient vermin hunter because it won’t spend all its energy searching your yard for something to eat.
-When its nutritional needs are met, it’ll have plenty of energy for hunting.
-Plus, if your barn cat knows it will get a meal at home, it won’t feel the need to wander into your neighbor’s farmyard in search of food.
+A well-fed cat will be a much more efficient vermin hunter because they won’t spend all their energy searching your yard for something to eat.
+When their nutritional needs are met, they’ll have plenty of energy for hunting.
+Plus, if your barn cat knows they will get a meal at home, they won’t feel the need to wander into your neighbor’s farmyard in search of food.

 5. Provide Shelter

 Even barn cats need a safe place to call home at the end of the day.
 They’re pretty good at finding a cozy spot in your barn or outdoor shed, but you’ll need to ensure these areas are open and easily accessible for them.
 Provide extra warmth with blankets or hay bales in winter.